 Satisfactory completion of all practical and internship/service learning experience.

-All students must sit and meet the standard of the Literacy and Numeracy Test Initial Teacher Education (LANTITE) prior to graduation.
+All students must sit and meet the standard of the Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE) prior to graduation.
 The cost of the testing will be met by the applicant.
 Refer to https://teacheredtest.acer.edu.au/